theiagen/public_health_bioinformatics/docs/workflows/genomic_characterization/theiaeuk.md

 ## TheiaEuk Workflows

-**The TheiaEuk_PE workflow is for the assembly, quality assessment, and characterization of fungal genomes.** It is designed to accept Illumina paired-end sequencing data as the primary input. **It is currently intended only for haploid fungal genomes like _Candida auris_.** Analyzing diploid genomes using TheiaEuk should be attempted only with expert attention to the resulting genome quality.
+**The TheiaEuk_PE workflow is for the assembly, quality assessment, and characterization of fungal genomes.** It is designed to accept Illumina paired-end sequencing data as the primary input. **It is currently intended only for ==haploid== fungal genomes like _Candida auris_.** Analyzing diploid genomes using TheiaEuk should be attempted only with expert attention to the resulting genome quality.

 All input reads are processed through "core tasks" in each workflow.
-The core tasks include raw-read quality assessment, read cleaning (quality trimming and adapter removal), de novo assembly, assembly quality assessment, and species taxon identification.
-For some taxa identified, "taxa-specific sub-workflows" will be automatically activated, undertaking additional taxa-specific characterization steps, including clade-typing and/or antifungal resistance detection.
+The core tasks include raw read quality assessment, read cleaning (quality trimming and adapter removal), de novo assembly, assembly quality assessment, and species taxon identification.
+For some taxa identified, taxa-specific sub-workflows will be automatically activated, undertaking additional taxa-specific characterization steps, including clade-typing and/or antifungal resistance detection.

 !!! caption "TheiaEuk Workflow Diagram"
     ![TheiaEuk Workflow Diagram](../../assets/figures/TheiaEuk_Illumina_PE.png){width=75%}